-Fleas that bites rodents infected with the bacteria that cause the plague can transmit the disease to people.
+Fleas that bite rodents infected with the bacteria that cause the plague can transmit the disease to people.

 Credit: Janice Haney Carr/CDC